- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 8 Minutes

-In my clinic, I see this anxiety often.
-A patient may be healing normally, but because the scalp looks unusual for a few days, his mind immediately goes to the worst possibility.
+That anxiety is common after surgery.
+A patient may be healing normally, but because the scalp looks unusual for a few days, the mind can jump to the worst possibility.

 What healing signs are usually normal after a hair transplant?